Miltonchan/miltonchan.github.io/content/publications.md

     content:
       title: Generative AI Curriculum Introductory Brochure
       subtitle: This work is conducted under the CUHK Jockey Club AI for the Future Project
-      text: A supplementary chapter of pre-tertiary AI education framework on Generative AI for Hong Kong - [Read more](https://cuhkjc-aiforfuture.hk/index.php/en/aibrochure/)
+      text: A supplementary chapter of pre-tertiary AI education framework on Generative AI for Hong Kong.
+This work is conducted under the CUHK Jockey Club AI for the Future Project - [Read more](https://cuhkjc-aiforfuture.hk/index.php/en/aibrochure/)

   - block: features